 top of page

-Film and Human Flourishing: A Series of Online Talks from around the Globe
+Film and Human Flourishing: A Series of Talks from around the Globe

 Drawing on insights from scholars and practitioners from around the globe, this series of talks situates practices of cinematic production, curation, and viewing in the context of human flourishing and public value.